jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Outputs.md

 ### User Input Files

-1. **Regional income (*azone_per_cap_inc.csv*)**: This file contains information on regional average per capita  household and group quarters income by forecast year in year 2000 dollars.
+1. **Regional income (*azone_per_cap_inc.csv*)**: This file contains information on regional average per capita  household (**HHIncomePC**) and group quarters (**GQIncomePC**) income by forecast year in year 2000 dollars.
 The data can be obtained from the U.S. Department of [Commerce Bureau of Economic Analysis](http://www.bea.gov/regional/index.htm) for the current year or from regional or state sources for forecast years.
 In order to use current year dollars just replace ***2000*** in column labels with current year.
 For example, if the data is obtained in year 2005 dollars then the column labels in the file shown below will become **HHIncomePC.2005** and **GQIncomePC.2005**.
    Here is a snapshot of the file:

    | Geo       | Year | HHIncomePC.2000 | GQIncomePC.2000 |